omkardalu/myPortfolio/frontend/public/docs/readme.md

 For version controling git, github

 This is still in process.
-I don't understand how to do this markdown fully workable.
+I don't understand how to do this markdown fully working.

 # What i did -
 - *Setup*
 - I installed the [react-markdown](https://www.npmjs.com/package/react-markdown)
-- npm i react-markdown
+- and used the compnent and added the prose class provided by tailwind also but still the headings and list are't styled at all.

 ```
 import content from 'file';